But while Marilyn’s tragic life ended at 36, JonBenet Ramsey never even saw her 7th birthday. And no one calls her death a suicide.

 Even before they left, their lawyers made it clear the Ramseys were only available for police questions submitted to them in writing.
 Law enforcement professionals were astonished at the firewall the Ramsey’s were able to build around themselves, with a murder under their roof, when they were the last to see JonBenet before the crime.

 Numerous possible suspects, many supplied by the Ramseys, were investigated through thousands of hours of police time.
 An elderly man recovering from surgery, Bill McReynolds, came to feel as persecuted as a witch at an inquisition, because he had dazzled children including JonBenet with his portrayals of Santa Claus.
 But all leads came up empty—neither McReynolds or anyone else in the police line of sight could have committed the crime.
-But hundreds were aware of the Ramseys, who threw large parties, and the little girl–the potential suspect list would thus be huge.
+But hundreds were aware of the Ramseys, who threw large parties, and the little girl.
+The potential suspect list would thus be absolutely huge.

 No one has ever been indicted for JonBenet’s murder, and at this late date no one is likely to.
 Some investigators believe that a violent pedophile, an intruder that night years ago, is out there still.
 Others in law enforcement, the majority, think the Ramseys got away with murder.
 Murder in a figurative sense, for walling themselves off from a legitimate investigation, and perhaps in the literal sense as well.
 After ten years of grief and miserable fame, Patsy Ramsey died of ovarian cancer in 2006.
 John lives on, perennially and indignantly proclaiming the innocence of his family and the incompetence of Boulder police in not finding the real killer.